WJBK: Past program preemptions and deferrals

 Even though WJBK was one of CBS' stronger affiliates, it would preempt or reschedule some network programs.
 As the flagship station of Detroit Tigers baseball from the 1950s to the 1970s, it would preempt network programming to televise games.
 From 1970 until the early 1980s, the station would air its own local morning newscast from 7 to 8 a.m. and then Good Morning, Detroit instead of the CBS Morning News.
 In 1992, it chose again not to air CBS This Morning in favor of its own local newscast.
-The station would regularly reschedule CBS' daytime game shows and it would also move the soap opera Guiding Light from its usual network airtime of 3 pm.
-ET to 10 am, with episodes airing on a one-day delay.
+The station would regularly reschedule CBS' daytime game shows and it would also move the soap opera Guiding Light from its usual network airtime of 3 p.m.
+ET to 10 a.m., with episodes airing on a one-day delay.
 WJBK would also preempt the CBS late night schedule with syndicated reruns including Cheers and late night movies until the debut of the Late Show with David Letterman in 1993, when the station cleared the show at 11:35 p.m.

-After the affiliation switch, WJBK maintained its existing schedule, with the exception of the expansion of its news programming including the move and conversion of its 11 p.m. newscast to an hour-long broadcast at 10 pm.
+After the affiliation switch, WJBK maintained its existing schedule, with the exception of the expansion of its news programming including the move and conversion of its 11 p.m. newscast to an hour-long broadcast at 10 p.m.
 As Fox offered less network programming, especially during the daytime hours, WJBK would fill its schedule with more syndicated programs and off-network reruns.
 However, the station, like its fellow former New World stations, never ran the Fox Kids children's programming block.
 That block would remain on former Fox affiliate WKBD before eventually moving to WADL (channel 38) and then WDWB-TV (channel 20, now WMYD).
 In 2014, WJBK cleared Steve Rotfeld Productions' Xploration Station block, making it the first time the station has ever cleared Fox children's programming.